ruchavisal/Impact-of-Covid-19-Pandemic-on-Criminal-Activities/README.md

 **Assault Crimes**

 For the Assault, Crime data (AsCrime Group), we can observe a declining trend throughout.
-Observing the specific time period of the Economic recession from 2007 and the Covid-19 pandemic in 2020, we can figure out that the assault crime type overall has a declining trend for both the Recession and the Covid periods respectively.
+Observing the specific time period of the Covid-19 pandemic in 2020, we can figure out that the assault crime type overall has a declining trend for both the Recession and the Covid periods respectively.
 The decline in the count has been shallow during the recession but has a very rapid decrease during the covid period.

 **Weapons Violations**